fourkitchens/nyus-2ndary-nav/readme.md

 These scripts are designed to be executed in the browser console on the respective NYU Steinhardt pages.

 1. Open your browser's console.
+2. Copy the appropriate script from `scripts/`
-2. When you first try pasting into the console, you may be prevented and asked to give permission. (e.g. Type "allow pasting" to paste in code; from Chrome.)
+3. When you first try pasting into the console, you may be prevented and asked to give permission. (e.g. Type "allow pasting" to paste in code; from Chrome.)
-3. Paste the script and hit enter.
+4. Paste the script and hit enter.
-4. Review changes.
+5. Review changes.